- Clinical science

 - Crepitus; : Palpation reveals crackling of the skin due to gas production (skin emphysema)

 - Systemic toxicity

-Gas gangrene is a medical emergency that can rapidly progress to a severe clinical course with multi-organ failure!
+Gas g is a medical emergency that can rapidly progress to multi-organ failure.

 - Laboratory tests

 - Surgical exploration

 - Surgical exploration and debridement: If applicable, amputation of the affected extremity may be necessary.